apoorvasharma22/eTransit---Smart-Bus-Pass-App/README.md

 eTransit – Smart Bus Pass App is a digital solution for managing bus passes through a mobile application.
 It allows users to apply, renew, and store their bus passes online.
 The app reduces paperwork, saves time, and makes public transport more convenient by providing a secure and easy way to access and verify bus passes digitally.

 link - http://127.0.0.1:5500/index.html

+Key Features
+1. Digital Bus Pass -
+Users can create and store their bus pass digitally in the app, reducing the need for physical passes.